Complex-Valued 2D Gaussian Representation for Computer-Generated Holography: Introduction

 \section{Introduction}

-Holographic displays are a promising technology for realistic \threeD imaging~\cite{kim2024holographic}, with \CGH providing the computational means for generating high-fidelity holograms for these displays.
+Holographic displays are a promising technology for realistic \threeD content presentations~\cite{kim2024holographic}.
 Unlike natural images, which record only light intensity, holograms capture intensity, interference, and diffraction phenomena.
-As shown in~\refFigFull{priliminary}, holograms exhibit markedly different spatial characteristics.
-Therefore, a key challenge in \CGH is to design compact and efficient representations that preserve high-frequency details of holograms while supporting scalable optimization~\cite{wang2022joint, Shi2022OL}.
-Conventional image representation methods, such as \INR{}~\cite{sitzmann2020implicit, rumelhart1986learning}, optimize a continuous implicit function to represent an image.
-However, as implicit functions favor continuous low-frequency data, they are unable to faithfully capture high-frequency details of the hologram.
-In parallel, autoencoder-based approaches~\cite{bohan2023tiny, wang2024sinsr, preechakul2022diffusion, song2023consistency} which are typically pretrained on natural images, also tend to be suboptimal as their learned priors do not generalize well to hologram structures.
+As shown in~\refFigFull{priliminary}, compared to natural images, holograms exhibit markedly different spatial characteristics.
+Therefore, a key challenge in \CGH is to design compact and efficient representations that preserve high-frequency details of holograms while being scalable~\cite{wang2022joint, Shi2022OL}.
+Conventional image representation methods, such as \INR{}~\cite{sitzmann2020implicit, rumelhart1986learning, Peng2025Poster}, optimize a continuous implicit function to represent an image.
+However, implicit functions generally favor continuous low-frequency data, making it difficult to capture the high-frequency details typical of holograms.
+In parallel, autoencoder-based approaches~\cite{bohan2023tiny, wang2024sinsr, preechakul2022diffusion, song2023consistency}, typically pretrained on natural images, rely on learned priors that do not readily generalize to hologram structures, hinting a need for hologram specific adaptations.
 Additionally, emerging Gaussian-based image representations~\cite{zhang2024gaussianimage, zhang2025image, Zeng_2025_ICCV} have recently been proposed for natural image modeling.
-However, these methods directly encode hologram pixels and neglect modeling interference and diffraction phenomena, making them unsuitable for the ideal solution for compact hologram representation.
+While effective for natural images, these methods directly encode hologram pixels without modeling interference and diffraction phenomena, leaving room for more specialized hologram representations and better reconstruction quality.

-In light of this limitation, we propose a new hologram representation based on complex-valued 2D Gaussians.
-Naively assigning per-pixel parameters to random-valued holograms will produce unstructured high-frequency patterns that resist compact parameterization.
-In contrast, our representation models the hologram with structured Gaussian primitives and explicitly incorporates light propagation.
-To enable end-to-end optimization, we develop a differentiable rasterizer for rendering complex-valued 2D Gaussians, integrated with a GPU-optimized light propagation kernel.
-In practice, our method reduces the parameter search space by up to a \textbf{10:1} ratio, decreases VRAM usage by up to \textbf{2.5$\times$}, and accelerates optimization by \textbf{50\%}, while outperforming existing methods in reconstruction fidelity.